 What if you have to make a remedy out of a solid pill?

-I already answered that but I’ll say it again.
+I already answered that?
+But I’ll say it again.
 You need to grind or mash this pill up into a powder.
 (You can even use two pills if you want.)
-It can be done.
 I’ve done it using a chopping knife.
 I could have used my coffee grinder if I had thought of it.
-A mortar and pestle would be the best way but most people don’t have that in their home, but, you might want to purchase it.
+A mortar and pestle would be the best way but most people don’t have that in their home, but maybe they should purchase it.

 This method works when you know what made you sick, and especially when there are no “mentals” to prescribe on!
-If you know, for example, that you suffer from a side-effect of a drug, that drug “in potency” is the best remedy for your situation!
-If you know that toxic fumes in your workplace are making you sick, making a remedy out of the fumes should be your first thought!
+If you know, for example, that you suffer from a side-effect of a drug, that drug “in potency” (as we call a homeopathic remedy) is the best remedy for that!
+If you know that toxic fumes from your workplace are what’s making you sick, making a remedy out of the fumes (by placing a bowl of water in your workplace overnight) should be your first thought!

-But when it’s not clear what caused your illness, when there’s no direct cause-and-effect situation that you can point to, then seeing a homeopath and having your case taken is a better choice than trying to make random remedies out of random things.
+When it’s not clear what caused your illness, when there’s no direct cause-and-effect situation that you can point to, then seeing a homeopath and having your case taken is a better choice than just trying to make remedies out of random things.

 Elaine Lewis, DHom, CHom